 ~2 Peter 2:1-3 NIV

-It seems there are many false teachings in today’s mainstream Christianity that are dangerously close to the gnostic teaching of biblical times as in the ministry of Rob Bell.
-We can see New Age thinking cleverly disguised as christian, as in the trending book Jesus Calling.
-We are seeing people claiming to have special insight from Jesus himself, just like the New Testament warns about as in Beth Moore’s ministry.
-We are hearing a feel-good message that everything will be fine in our own power, just like the Old Testament prophets that contradicted God’s warnings to repent like in Joel Osteen’s ministries.
+It seems there are many false teachings in today’s mainstream Christianity that are dangerously close to the gnostic teaching of biblical times.
+We can see New Age thinking cleverly disguised as christian.
+We are seeing people claiming to have special insight from Jesus himself, just like the New Testament warns about.
+We are hearing a feel-good message that everything will be fine in our own power, just like the Old Testament prophets that contradicted God’s warnings to repent.

 If you read through the books of Old Testament prophesy, you will find that Israel time and time again chose the feel-good message of the false prophets over God’s call of repentance and very clear description of what would happen if they did not turn back to Him.
 Time and time again, Israel would shun the truth in favor of a feel-good message and find themselves experiencing exactly what God had said would happen.